-- three months at the West Haven VA Medical Center, staffing the general ophthalmology clinic;
+- Two rotations at the West Haven VA Medical Center, staffing the general and subspecialty ophthalmology clinics;

 During the first year, residents typically perform, as primary surgeon:

-- surgical experience: assisting on penetrating keratoplasty, with a graded introduction to placing corneal sutures of high structural and refractive quality;
+- to assist on lamellar and penetrating keratoplasty, with a graded introduction to placing corneal sutures of high structural and refractive quality

 - exposure to the Contact Lens service.

-During the Vitreoretinal rotation, residents work with four retina faculty members and two clinical fellows.
-Experience includes:
+During the Vitreoretinal rotation, residents work with the full time retina faculty members and two clinical fellows.
+Residents expect to learn:

-- exposure to t he nuances of a peripheral retinal examination, including scleral depression and retinal drawing; .
+- the nuances of a peripheral retinal examination, including scleral depression and retinal drawing;

 - evaluation of ophthalmic echography, fluorescein angiography, and electro-physiology;

-- operative experience: scleral buckles, and opening and closing vitrectomy cases, assisting on complicated vitrectomies.
+- how to perform scleral buckles, and opening and closing vitrectomy cases, assisting on complicated vitrectomies.

-On the Glaucoma rotations, residents interact with three full-time attendings and a clinical fellow.
-Residents will :
+On the Glaucoma rotation, residents interact with the full-time faculty and a clinical fellow.
+Residents will: